ogamespec/zanac/wiki/enemy_data.md

 Maximum number of enemies = 26 (0x1a).
 The game stores the state of game objects in several arrays at addresses $500...$7FF.
 The size of each array is 26.

+The first 5 objects are reserved for Zanac (ship + 3 shots + 1 special shot).
+The `check_enemy_overflow` procedure therefore skips the first 5 slots.

 ## byte_528

+The most significant bit is used for some purpose (probably for tagging aeral/ground objects).

 ## byte_542